NobilityDeviant/ZenDownloader/README.md

 # First Run

-For your first run you will be greeted with the **Asset Updater**
+For your first run, you will be greeted with the **Asset Updater**

 This will download all the files (besides images) from the [Database Folder](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database)

-If you want a better User Experience with the **Database Window** you should also download the images.
+If you want a better User Experience with the **Database Window**, you should also download the images.

 A guide for that can be found here: [Download Images](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database#series-images)